In 2015, when I first ran for the Arizona Legislature I promised to be the the voice of the people, and that’s exactly what I did.

+I believe that Arizona should fund the People’s to-do list of education, healthcare, infrastructure, and security — instead of the corporate wish list of privatization and deregulation.
 My platform is based upon a series of economic reforms which will grow Arizona’s economy, instead of starving it; raise revenue for infrastructure projects, jobs and education; and nurture a climate of respect that is good for local businesses, entrepreneurs, college students, and families.

 A state public bank would hold and manage the state’s funds and invest them for the public good, right here in Arizona.
 Public banks partner with local community banks to make loans or guarantee loans to small, local businesses, college students, entrepreneurs, and farmers.
 Currently, our state’s funds (your tax dollars) are held by a too-big-to-fail bank, gambled on Wall Street, and invested for the good of the bank’s shareholders.

 We can fix pot holes, build roads, fund education, foster university-based research spin-off business, keep libraries, community centers and pools open, build homeless shelters, and much more– if we establish a public bank, take control of our money, and end corporate giveaways.
 It’s time for the Arizona Legislature to take a hard look at the $400 million in tax credits and the $13.7 billion in tax exemptions, tax subtractions, tax cuts and other giveaways.
 The Legislature should review all of the giveaways, determine which ones are effective, affordable, and necessary (like the tax exemptions on food and prescription), and eliminate the rest.
 All new tax giveaways should have a sunset date when the legislation is passed.